 I wrote a guide to Logan Square, a neighborhood in Chicago, for Bon Appetit.
 The month that this article was published, my editor did an event in Chicago and was confronted by a few locals.
 One young, good-looking guy said “nice piece on Logan Square—but it’s five years too late.”
 Then an elderly woman stood up and said “what’s Logan Square?”

 In the summer of 2013 Bon Appetit asked me to write a few stories about America’s new obsession with vegetables.
 The stories were collected in a gorgeous package under the headline The Vegetable Revolution.
 Unfortunately the great images and layout didn’t really translate to the web.
 (Oh well.
-Fuck the web.)
+Who needs the web, right?)